Vietnam.vn - Nền tảng quảng bá Việt Nam

 Google bác bỏ tin đồn rò rỉ dữ liệu Gmail hàng loạt - 1

-Google said the Gmail platform is still secure (Illustration: ST).
+Google said the Gmail platform is still secure (Illustration photo: ST).

 This announcement was made to reassure users after many confusing rumors appeared on social networks and some media outlets.

-In a brief post on The Keyword blog on September 1, Google stressed that its systems are working robustly, with the ability to block “over 99.9% of phishing and malware attempts.”
+In a brief post on The Keyword blog on September 1, Google stressed that its systems are working robustly, with the ability to block “more than 99.9% of phishing and malware attempts.”

-The company also took this opportunity to recommend that users increase security by switching to using passkeys instead of traditional passwords, a method that is considered more secure.
+The company also took the opportunity to recommend users to increase security by switching to using passkeys instead of traditional passwords, a method considered more secure.

 According to Google, the confusion appears to stem from confusing information between two different events.

-The first was an attack on SalesForce, a customer relationship management software company.
+The first was the attack on SalesForce, a customer relationship management software company.
 The hacker group ShinyHunters is believed to be involved in this incident.

 Google confirmed it sent warnings to affected accounts, but it was a limited group of users, not all 2.5 billion Gmail users as rumored.